protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-design-decisions.md

 implementations: kernels.

 The biggest factor that goes into this decision was to enable zero-cost of adding Rust to a preexisting binary which already uses non-Rust Protobuf.
-Bby enabling the implementation to be ABI-compatible with the C++ Protobuf generated code, it is possible to share Protobuf messages across the language boundary (FFI) as plain pointers, avoiding the need to serialize in one language, pass
+By enabling the implementation to be ABI-compatible with the C++ Protobuf generated code, it is possible to share Protobuf messages across the language boundary (FFI) as plain pointers, avoiding the need to serialize in one language, pass